alefore/weblog/ten-years-of-edge.md

 #### Incremental Improvement

 It's easy to underestimate the effect of small changes.
-Changes that, on their own, don't amount to much, can have very drastic effects as a group.
+**Changes that, on their own, don't amount to much, can have very drastic effects as a group**.
 I think this is the self-reinforcing loop of Progress (in one area) enables Progress (in others).
 This is a big part of why these bursts happen: